by Willard Manus

 Neil and Joey swapped campus stories all during the long drive out to

 Plainview.
-At the center of those stories was Dan Levin, the street-smart,
+At the center of many of those stories was Dan Levin, the street-smart,

-ballsy kid from Brownsville who was such a phenom on the basketball court,
+ballsy kid from Brownsville, Brooklyn who was such a phenom on the basketball

-darting this way and that as he searched for of a screen behind which
+court, darting this way and that as he searched for a screen behind which

-he could launch one of his softly-spinning two-handed set shots, shots
+he could launch one of his high-arching two-handed set shots, shots that

 athletic prowess carried over into his studies: he breezed through just